 Paradoxally Tuleeka’s dad was not too excited about her plans to study in Indonesia.
 He thought it would be too dangerous and suggested an opportunity to study in Europe instead.
 But as a strong-minded girl she didn’t want to change her plans.
 Now because of the sad incident that happened in France, her dad also feels that her daughter might be safer in Bali than in Europe.

 According to Tuleeka the application process was the easiest part of the study semester process.
-She thanks the staff at Asia Exchange’s head office and says she received good customer service during the whole applying process.
+She thanks the staff at Asia Exchange’s head office and says she received good Student Support Service during the whole applying process.
 However, what she was not so much prepared for was the arrival in Bali.
 She explains that in the US the orientation days are much more guided and she felt that she needed to be a lot more independent than she was prepared for.
 This, in the end, was a good learning process for her and she says she definitely grew a lot.

 Balinese culture has from time to time been overwhelming both in good and bad.
 First, she experienced a cultural shock.
 The Balinese time was something she was not used to and in restaurants everything took hours and complaining about it had no influence at all.
 Slowly she started the see the good aspects of the culture as well.
 Everyone she has met here has been really helpful.
 If she left her scooter keys on the lock, there was always someone who would run after her to give them to her.
 The Balinese are proud of their own culture but at the same time they are also curious and open for other cultural values as well.
 This is something Tuleeka has appreciated a lot.
 She says that tourists should respect more the Balinese way if life and understand that they are only visitors here.